aishmarathe/SENTIMENT-ANALYSIS/README.md

 - Use more advanced models like Logistic Regression, SVM, or deep learning (e.g., BERT)
 - Improve text preprocessing using lemmatization and named entity removal
 - Add a web interface for live sentiment prediction

+## Dataset: You can find the dataset on kaggle